-You should be able to go home after 1 to 5 days.
-However, your doctor may recommend that you stay a little longer.
-You should be able to go home with the drains in place and come back to have them removed.
+You may be able to go home the same day.
+However, your doctor might recommend you stay in hospital for a little longer.
+You may be visited at home by a member of the healthcare team for a check up.

+If drains have been used, you should be able to go home with them in place.
+Your breast cancer team will tell you when you will need to come back to have them removed.

-If you are worried about anything, in hospital or at home, contact the healthcare team.
+If you are worried about anything, in hospital or at home, contact the breast cancer team.
 They should be able to reassure you or identify and treat any complications.